 GTN is also called nitroglycerin or glyceryl trinitrate.
-We use GTN patches to help heart disease patients.
-When a patch is placed on the skin on the arm or buttock, GTN is absorbed through the skin layer and opens blood vessels.
+We use GTN patches to help patients with heart disease.
+When a patch is placed on the arm or buttock, GTN is absorbed through the skin and dilates blood vessels.
 This effect increases the blood supply to the heart muscle, helping heart disease patients.
 However, we also know that GTN patches heal tendons.
 Therefore, we place GTN patches on the skin over a painful tendon.
 In this way, GTN is absorbed through the skin and directly into the tendon.

 We don’t know exactly.
-However, we think GTN increases levels of a hormone called nitric oxide.
+However, we think that GTN increases nitric oxide levels.
 We suspect that nitric oxide stimulates collagen synthesis and blood flow, leading to tendon healing.

 Recent studies show that applying GTN patches onto the skin over a painful tendon can lower tendon pain.
-Also, this recent systematic review investigating nitroglycerin patches for tendonitis found strong evidence of improvement in pain when using GTN patches with exercise.
+Also, this recent systematic review investigating nitroglycerin patches for tendonitis found strong evidence of pain improvement with GTN patches and exercise.

-However, a more recent systematic review of GTN patches cast doubts on the evidence for effectiveness and suggests that GTN has insignificant or borderline effectiveness in upper and lower limb tendonitis.
+However, a more recent systematic review of GTN patches casts doubt on the evidence for effectiveness.
+It suggests that GTN has insignificant or borderline effectiveness for upper and lower limb tendonitis.

 Firstly, a GTN patch is only helpful for tendons just under the skin.
 These tendons include

-The best evidence for GTN patches is in tennis elbow, Achilles tendonitis and rotator cuff tendonitis.
+The best evidence for GTN patches comes from tennis elbow, Achilles tendonitis, and rotator cuff tendonitis.

 Secondly, only use a GTN patch with the brand name Deponit.
 Do not use other brands or a cheaper generic brand.
-Deponit is a matrix patch that does not leak out if you cut it.
-Conversely, the different brands will leak if you cut them, meaning you get more side effects and a less sustained impact.
+Deponit is a matrix patch that does not leak when cut.
+Conversely, the different brands will leak if you cut them, leading to more side effects and a less sustained impact.

-Nitroglycerin patches for tendonitis are prescription-only and prescribed by a doctor.
+Nitroglycerin patches for tendonitis are prescription-only and require a doctor’s prescription.
 We suggest using a patch for 2-3 months to help with an exercise program.

 Summary for using Deponit patches:

-• Cut the patch in quarters, using 1/4 to start.
+- Cut the patch into quarters, starting with 1/4.
 Discard any unused patch.

 What are the side effects of a glyceryl trinitrate patch?

 Skin rash is also a relatively common side effect.
 We suggest moving the GTN patch to a slightly different skin site if you develop a rash.
-For example, place the patch on the sore spot on day 1; set the patch in the 12 o’clock position within 1-2cm above the sore spot on day 2; then the 3 o’clock position on day 3; 6 o’clock on day 4, etc. The other option is to reduce the patch dose by using one-quarter of a patch.
+For example, place the patch on the sore spot on day 1; set it in the 12 o’clock position, 1-2cm above the sore spot, on day 2; then the 3 o’clock position on day 3; the 6 o’clock position on day 4, etc. The other option is to reduce the patch dose by using one-quarter of a patch.

 Finally, you should avoid using the patch with medications to treat erectile dysfunction.
 Examples include Viagra and Cialis.
 If you are using these medications, we suggest you remove the patch.
 The effect of the nitroglycerin patches stops after 15-30 minutes.